eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/topic_keys.rst

 -------------

 * It is recommended to have a basic understanding of ``Topic Keys`` introduced in the :ref:`topic_keys` section.
-* An up-to-date Vulcanexus installation using one of the following installation methods:
+* An up-to-date (latest) Vulcanexus installation using one of the following installation methods:

   * :ref:`linux_binary_installation`
   * :ref:`linux_source_installation`